siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 __Title:__ Interpolation or the lack of thereof from affine hypersurfaces; a vector bundle version of the Monge-Ampere equation

-__Abstract:__ There are two themes of my research funded from the Infosys Foundation.
+__Abstract:__ There are two themes of my research funded by the Infosys Foundation.
 I shall present a "typical representative" of each theme.

 1) PDE arising from Differential Geometry and Physics : The Monge-Ampere equation is a well-studied PDE in complex geometry and its solvability has ramifications in various sub-areas.
 Inspired by its success, in [a preprint](https://arxiv.org/abs/1804.03934), I introduced a vector bundle version of it, and proved a Kobayashi-Hitchin correspondence (essentially, the PDE has a solution if and only if some condition from algebraic geometry is met) in a special case, namely, for some equivariant rank-2 vortex bundles.